 Call for Papers: Sustainability Journal Special Issue: “Lessons on Building more Sustainable Rural Societies: Youth and Mobility”

-– Abstract no later than the 15th of November 2020
+– Abstract no later than the 15th of December 2020 (EXTENDED)

-– Full article no later than the 15th of February 2021
+– Full article no later than the 15th of March 2021 (EXTENDED)

 – Expected publication by 1st of April 2021